rajangdavis/osvc_php/README.md

-## OSCRuby::QueryResults example
+## OSvCPHP\QueryResults example

 This is for running one ROQL query.
 Whatever is allowed by the REST API (limits and sorting) is allowed with this library.

-OSCRuby::QueryResults only has one function: 'query', which takes an OSCRuby::Client object and string query (example below).
+OSvCPHP\QueryResults only has one function: 'query', which takes an OSvCPHP\Client string and string query (example below).

 ```php
 # NOTE: Make sure to put your queries WRAPPED in doublequotes("")